 Vitamin K is required to make proteins that allow blood to properly clot.
-While it can definitely be a bad thing for blood to clot too much - such as in stroke - it’s also incredibly important for our blood to have the ability to clot in order to prevent dangerous bleeding.
+While clotting too much can be a bad thing and cause catastrophes like strokes and heart attacks, clotting enough is also important in order to prevent dangerous bleeding.

 Any cut or wound you’ve had heal has been, in part, because of vitamin K.

-Because of this effect on blood clotting, it can also interfere with blood thinner medications (anticoagulants).
+Because of this effect on blood clotting, vitamin K can also interfere with blood thinner medications (anticoagulants).
 This is why it’s so important for people on blood thinners to learn about how to manage their vitamin K intake when taking medications like warfarin.